rhblind/rhblind.github.io/content/posts/config.md

 ## Configuration {#configuration}

 Remember to run `doom sync` after modifiyng this file.
-Make this file run (slighty) faster with lexical binding (I read it on the internet)
+Make this file run (slighty) faster with lexical binding (I don't know why, but the internet says so).

 ```emacs-lisp
 ;;; config.el -*- lexical-binding: t; -*-